eddmann/eddmann.github.io/_posts/2021/2021-02-07-advent-of-code-2015-day-14-reindeer-olympics.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 14 - Reindeer Olympics'
-meta: 'Solving the Advent of Code 2015 Day 14 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 14 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the fourteen day of Advent of Code 2015 Santa wants to find out who is the fastest reindeer.
+On the fourteenth day of Advent of Code 2015, Santa wants to find out who is the fastest reindeer.

 <!--more-->

 ## Part 1

-We are provided with a listing of all the nine reindeer; stating how fast they can travel per second, how many seconds they can fly for at the given speed and how many seconds they require subsequently to rest.
+We are provided with a listing of all the nine reindeer, stating how fast they can travel per second, how many seconds they can fly for at the given speed, and how many seconds they require subsequently to rest.
 We are tasked with first determining the distance of the reindeer who would travel the furthest in _2503 seconds_.
 To begin, we parse the reindeer input we have been supplied.